-How many types of paella there?
-10 different recipes for this Spanish dish par excellence
+How many types of paella are there?
+10 different recipes for Paella

 2. Meat Paella

 This is the typical Sunday paella in Spain.
 People often sunbathe in the countryside and make this recipe with chicken for their family.
 It is very important to add a good amount of black pepper and paprika so that the meat will absorb the flavour, in addition to red peppers and peas.
 It is always a good idea to cook this variety and if you come to Spain, make sure you order a dish with an accompaniment of olives.
 A perfect plan for eating out on weekends.

 3. Seafood Paella